GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/3_Velvet.md

 ```
 /usr/local/velvet/velvet_1.2.10/contrib/VelvetOptimiser-2.2.4/VelvetOptimiser.pl -d 'velvet' -f '-fastq -shortPaired merged.fastq'
 ```
 #### In addition to the VelvetOptimiser function, two flags are necessary.
-The flags require their parameter string to be encased with with '' or ""
+The flags require their parameter string to be encased with either '' or ""
 - ```-d [directory_name]``` will create a directory for our output files
 - ```-f {[-file_format][-read_type] filename}``` contains similar information to the velveth function.